gpoore/latex2pydata/python/README.md

 `list[dict[str,str]]`.
 Then data is postprocessed to apply any schemas and to unpack key paths.

 * The LaTeX package allows schemas to be defined using Python type annotation syntax.
+Schemas are communicated within a special latex2pydata metadata comment at the very beginning of data files.
 When a schema exists, string values are evaluated with `ast.literal_eval()`, and then the data type of each result is checked against the schema.

 * All dict keys are required to match the regex `[A-Za-z_][0-9A-Za-z_]*`.
   Periods in keys are interpreted as key paths and indicate sub-dicts.
 For